davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 }
 ```

-❌ **BAD** This example uses `Task.Result` to get the connection in the constructor.
+❌ **BAD** This example uses `Task.Result` to execute the query synchronously (sync over async).
 This could lead to thread-pool starvation and deadlocks.

 ```C#
 public IEnumerable<Product> GetDataImpersonated(SafeAccessTokenHandle safeAccessTokenHandle)